 Sailing across the English Channel is a challenge not to be taken lightly; there are numerous hazards for which boats should be equipped and prepared to manage.
-The last leg is an overnight sail from Alderney to Gosport so boats and crew need to be prepared for sailing in the dark.
+The last leg is an overnight sail from Alderney to Dartmouth so boats and crew need to be prepared for sailing in the dark.
 For these reasons, adherence to the Safety Equipment Requirements is strongly recommended.

 We expect the boat to carry a range of safety equipment that is fit for purpose and ready to use including: a purpose made, self-inflating liferaft, VHF radio, man-overboard equipment.
 We also require every person onboard to have an inflatable combined lifejacket-harness (PFD) with a spray hood, crotch strap and safety line.
 Request a rally info pack to learn more and view the safety requirements.

 If you are considering sailing longer offshore passages, then take a look at World Cruising Club's safety standards for offshore rallies, such as the ARC.
 These requirements are based on the World Sailing Special Regulations which draw on lessons learnt from ocean sailing events over the last 30 years.Crew Training

 Each boat has to have at least two people on board, including the skipper (captain).
 We recommend the skipper and at least one other crew member to have done some training on safety and communications equipment, heavy weather sailing and emergency management within the last five years.

 Our training partner in the UK is Hamble School of Yachting.
 They provide a wide range of at-sea and classroom courses, and offer special discounted weekend sea safety courses for World Cruising Club rally participants.
 For more details, call Hamble on +44 (0)23 8045 2668.